Neurofibromatosis

 Neurofibromatosis 2 (NF2) symptoms

-People with NF2 often display the following symptoms:
+People with NF2 often have these symptoms:

 • Loss of hearing